2001-skd/2001-skd/README.md

 <p>🌐 Web Developer</p>

 <p>
-📬 If you're hiring or open to collaboration, feel free to reach out or connect with me on <a href="https://www.linkedin.com/in/santhakumar-reactdeveloper/" target="_blank">LinkedIn</a>!
+📬 If you're hiring or want to collaborate, feel free to connect with me on <a href="https://www.linkedin.com/in/santhakumar-reactdeveloper/" target="_blank">LinkedIn</a>!
 </p>

 <p align="center">
 ✨ Let’s build something great together! 🚀
 </p>